sedelmeyer/cc-pydata/docs/tutorial.rst

     PyData Project Directory
     │
     ├── LICENSE
-    ├── README.rst         <- The top-level README for developers using this project ├── CHANGLOG.rst       <- Used to document version-by-version changes to the project ├── Pipfile            <- Requirements file for reproducing the analysis environment │                         using the Pipenv package manager (see pipenv.readthedocs.io) ├── .env               <- Sets project-specific environmnt variables such as credentials
+    ├── README.rst         <- Top-level README for developers
+    ├── CHANGLOG.rst       <- Used to document version-by-version changes
+    ├── Pipfile            <- Requirements file for reproducing the analysis environment │                         using the Pipenv package manager (see pipenv.readthedocs.io) ├── .env               <- Sets project-specific environmnt variables such as credentials